 Clean the Exterior

-Regardless of what type of material your shed is made of, cleaning it helps prevent mildew growth and removes stains before they become permanent part.
-If you have access to a power washer, use it to spray off dirt, mud, and stains from the exterior (A garden hose works, too!).
-Your strategy for removing mildew may change depending on if your shed has wood, vinyl, aluminum, or metal siding.
-If you’re running into sticky materials like tree sap, spray the area with organic white vinegar, let it sit, then scrub it away.
+Cleaning your shed regularly helps prevent mildew growth and removes stains before they become permanent.
+Use a power washer or garden hose to spray off dirt, mud, and stains from the exterior.
+Note that the best approach may differ depending on whether your shed has wood, vinyl, aluminum, or metal siding—make sure to check the manufacturer’s recommendation.
+If you’re running into sticky materials like tree sap, spray the area with white vinegar, let it sit, then scrub it away.

 Need more space at home while spring cleaning?
 Extra Space Storage has convenient storage facilities across the country that can help you declutter while you deep clean.
 Find a storage facility near you!